-Auckland is recognised as the City of Sails with its energetic city of beaches, harbours and islands.
+Auckland is recognized as the City of Sails with its energetic city of beaches, harbors and islands.

 Some of the sites of interest worth mentioning are given below to guide the tourists in exploring New Zealand – the `City of Sails’.

 Abel Tasman National Park is said to be the smallest national park of New Zealand and is specifically designed for adventure and relaxation.

 This National Park has a combination of physical exertion with seaside life, wherein the visitor can walk through or explore by cruise boat, water taxi or sea kayak with provision for hiking or paddling, sun bathing, swimming together with cool scuba diving.

 Visitors have the choice of residing in the luxurious lodges available around the place or opt for sleeping beneath the stars which is considered as the best experience while in Abel Tasman.

 The landscape with sandy beaches between trees and the shore line with crystal clear streams, fall down moss-covered valleys intersecting the ocean.